dougburks/ohmypcap/README.md

 newgrp docker
 ```

+### Use Docker to run OhMyPCAP

-Once Docker is installed and configured, all you have to do is create a directory and then run OhMyPCAP:
+Once Docker is installed and configured, all you have to do is create a data directory and then run our OhMyPCAP Docker image with that data directory mounted as a volume:

 ```bash
 mkdir -p ~/ohmypcap-data